 Another common mistake is ignoring the doctor.
 This is opposite to reason, and if you value your life, you will do what your doctor ordered.
 It is best for your health and your recovery process, and if you miss a treatment or stop taking the pills or antibiotics, you will slow your recovery process and potentially prevent the wound from healing.
 Another important reason why you should never ignore the doctor’s orders is the settlement.
 If you stop going to the appointments or stop going to treatments, the insurance company will call you irresponsible and won’t compensate you for it.
 You will also look irresponsible in the eyes of the judge, and your case will lose its strength.

 Failure to Retrieve a Police Report

-We understand that after an accident, you are in shock and you don’t think clearly.
+He understands that after an accident, you are in shock and you don’t think clearly.
 You are focused on your insurance claim and recovering from your injuries.
 But, keep in mind that forgetting to take the police report may damage your case.
 Your attorney will need that report to build your case, and without it, complications will arise.
-Car Accident Attorney Los Angeles advise you to speak with the police officer and ask for a copy of the report for your insurance settlement.
+A Car Accident Attorney Los Angeles advises you to speak with the police officer and ask for a copy of the report for your insurance settlement.
 Don’t leave the scene without it.